Policy

 setEtag(string $var)

-is used for optimistic concurrency control as a way to help
+etag is used for optimistic concurrency control as a way to help

 prevent simultaneous updates of a policy from overwriting each other.

-It is strongly suggested that systems make use of the etag
+It is strongly suggested that systems make use of the etag in the

 read-modify-write cycle to perform policy updates in order to avoid race

-is returned in the response to getIamPolicy
+conditions: An etag is returned in the response to getIamPolicy, and

-systems are expected to put that etag in the request to setIamPolicy
+systems are expected to put that etag in the request to setIamPolicy to

 ensure that their change will be applied to the same version of the policy.

-is provided in the call to setIamPolicy
+If no etag is provided in the call to setIamPolicy, then the existing

 policy is overwritten blindly.